stf-lab/limesurvey-excel-builder/README.md

 **Why use this instead of the LimeSurvey UI?**

+- **Format text directly in Excel** — bold, italic, underline, and color any word or phrase in Excel; the R script preserves the exact formatting in the questionnaire, including partial formatting within a cell
 - **Faster authoring** — type questions, answers, and logic in a familiar spreadsheet environment
 - **Easy translations** — add language columns (`text_fr`, `text_es`, `text_ro`, ...) instead of duplicating rows
 - **Version control** — track changes with Git, collaborate with colleagues on survey design
 - **Batch editing** — find/replace, copy/paste, and reorder questions using standard Excel operations
-- **Rich formatting** — bold, italic, underline, and color text in Excel; the R script converts it to HTML automatically
 - **Offline work** — no need for a running LimeSurvey instance during survey design
 - **Reusable blocks** — copy question groups between surveys by copying rows